 But what are we waking up to?

 God’s greatest gift to humankind is time, but it is not unlimited.
 No matter who we are, there are still only 24 hours in a day, 365 days a year, and an average life span that is all too short.
 Too often, we go through life in a “slumber,” not really governing what we do or thinking about why we do it.
 All too often, we go through our daily routines like zombies, devoid of meaning and purpose.
 We let precious moments slip by and fail to notice the beauty around us.
 Some people get to the end of their lives and realize that they slept their way through it all; others never awake from their dream-state and believe that they will live forever.

-This is what the psalmist was thinking about when he wrote: “Teach us to number our days, that we may gain a heart of wisdom” (Psalms 90:12).
+In addition to Numbers 29:1, this is what the psalmist was thinking about when he wrote: “Teach us to number our days, that we may gain a heart of wisdom” (Psalms 90:12).
 Only when we wake up to the reality that every day has an end and so does every life, can we really live in the truest sense of the word.
 Only then will we use our time for what matters most.
 No longer will we procrastinate, hitting the proverbial “snooze button,” but we will begin to live.

 While you may celebrate the New Year on January 1, you can begin afresh and anew today.
 Begin each day as we begin the New Year — with clarity, energy, and a new appreciation for life.
 Each day, let us love, give, and serve, so that when our eternal rest comes, we will have used the time allotted to us fully and well.